-- The midpoint of our guidance range for Avista Utilities does not include any benefit or expense under the Energy Recovery Mechanism (ERM).
-We expect to be in a benefit position under the ERM within the 90 percent customers/10 percent shareholders sharing band, which is expected to add \$0.06 per diluted share. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures and hydroelectric generation for the remainder of the year. - We cannot predict the duration and severity of the COVID-19 global pandemic.
-The longer and more severe the economic restrictions and business disruption, the greater the impact on our operations, results of operations, financial condition and cash flows.
+- We expect to be in a benefit position under the ERM within the 90 percent customers/10 percent shareholders sharing band, which is expected to contribute \$0.06 per diluted share.
+This is included in our Avista Utilities and consolidated guidance. - Our outlook for Avista Utilities and AEL&P assumes, among other variables, normal precipitation, temperatures and hydroelectric generation for the remainder of the year.